Frequently Asked Questions

 No, parents have a responsibility to re check their eligibility every three months with HMRC.
 HMRC will send parents reminders to re check their eligibility during a term.
 However, we advise schools to remind eligible parents to undertake this re check.

-We expect your child to attend all of the 5 morning sessions in a week which will make up the funded 15 hours to which all 3 and 4 year olds are entitled.
+We expect your child to attend a minimum of 15 hours per week which will make up the funded 15 hours to which all 3 and 4 year olds are entitled.
+This can be all five morning sessions or a combination of mornings and full days.
+Children cannot attend just an afternoon session.